 You're sitting in a movie theater and suddenly it's deja vu.
 That mansion or that long stretch of beach looks incredibly familiar.
-Were they places where you lived in a former lifetime?
-Not exactly.
-You're just recognizing landmarks on Long Island, often transformed into fictitious estates or towns by Hollywood film makers.
-Here are the Top 10 movies filmed on photogenic Long Island, NY.
+Is it because you have been there before?
+Maybe, but it's more likely that you're just recognizing landmarks on Long Island.
+There are a number of locations on the island that are often transformed into fictitious estates or towns by Hollywood filmmakers.
+Here are the top 10 movies filmed on photogenic Long Island, NY.
 Buy or rent some of these films, sit back and the next time an out-of-towner tells you that the Glen Cove of Hitchcock's North by Northwest features high cliffs, you can set them straight.

 01 of 10

 The Orson Welles masterpiece tells the tale of the rise and fall of a fictitious newspaper tycoon, thinly based on the life of William Randolph Hearst.
 The fictitious Kane lived in an opulent estate called Xanadu.
 If those opening shots of the estate look familiar, that's because they were filmed at Long Island's Oheka, the former estate of financier Otto Herman Kahn.
-(Scenes from the 2008 film, What Happens in Vegas, were also shot here.)
+Scenes from the 2008 film, What Happens in Vegas, were also shot on the same location.

 02 of 10

 Cary Grant and Eva Marie Saint starred in this Alfred Hitchcock thriller.
 When Grant's character is brought to an estate—supposedly in Glen Cove—it's actually the Phipps mansion and estate, now Old Westbury Gardens.
 Scenes from The Age of Innocence, Love Story, The Manchurian Candidate, Cruel Intentions, and Hitch were also filmed here.

 Remember that scene that's supposed to be Glen Cove, with high cliffs and the surf crashing below?
 It was shot in California.

 Eternal Sunshine of the Spotless Mind